21ST CENTURY TAI CHI

 Regular classes, reading books and watching youtube videos was by far the most popular choices.
 Workshops and online training was in joint second, whilst in 3rd place, meet ups and practice with others.
 Finally, someone insightfully mentioned that they learn most by teaching others,

 This was an astute reply, how soon did you begin to teach your art?
 Some claim that 20 years apprenticeship is still the minimum requirement, but generally, these days we start a little earlier.
 I like to give my students responsibility for showing newcomers some basic techniques as early as possible.
 Nothing quite encourages them to digest a lesson if they have to show it someone else.
 They might even adapt it or improve it.
 Now, wouldn't that be interesting?
 Either way, the idea of learning from each other rather than from a hierarchical leadership structure reminds me of the politics of what we do.

 One respondent added that “I commune directly with the TAO!
 I dig into the genetic memory of all living things to retrieve lost fighting styles, and recipes for tapas!
 Not sure what we can learn from that other than Tai Chi is clearly a broader church than even I had thought.

 These answers were difficult to categorise.
-Many people came from other harder martial arts, some from Aikido, some from meditation classes, others straight from their GP’s surgery.
-Somecame with a desire to do some movement art that would aid balance, co-ordination and spirit, others simply because they accompanied someone else and got hooked by watching the class.
+Many people came from other harder martial arts, some from less harder arts like Aikido, some from really soft practices like meditation classes, others came straight from their GP’s surgery.
+Some came with a desire to do a movement art that would aid balance, co-ordination and lift the spirit, others simply because they accompanied someone else and got hooked by watching the class.

 Other reasons quoted were - Watching others performing the Form, watching kung fu movies, or reading a book.
-Overall,the answers were many and mixed.
-We think we can categorise newcomers into those ineterested in health, martial or spiritual, but the many reasons people take it up are clearly broader than we imagine.
+Overall, the answers were many and mixed.
+We think we can categorise newcomers into those interested in health, martial or spiritual, but the many reasons people take it up are clearly broader than we imagine.